-Many German players grow up in the system and are associated with a football club from a young age.
+In Germany, many players grow up in the system and are associated with a football club from a young age.
 The German system does try to allow university players to also have opportunities for play.

 Leverkusen University has one of the best football grounds in semi-pro football.
 They create an intra-university tournament from all over the country so that university students can show their potential.

 There are several tiers of womens football in Germany.
 The top league is known as the Fraun-Bundesliga.
 The second tier is known as the Fraun-Bundesliga 2.